lelou6666/nimbus-docs/cloudinitd/wordpress.rst

 ``bootpgm`` points to a script that is copied into the virtual machine where it is run.
 This script should download, install, and configure the machine to do its job.
-In the case of the MySQL server software is installed with apt-get and configured.
-In the WordPress case WordPress is downloaded and installed.
+MySQL is installed with apt-get and configured.
+WordPress is downloaded and installed.

 Further, the hostname where